Maemol/nd00333_AZMLND_C2/README.md

-# Udacity Project : Operationalizing Machine Learning
+# Udacity Project: Operationalizing Machine Learning

 In this project, we are going to explore Azure AutoML from training to inference and the use of a Pipeline to encapsulate an autoML run.

 The dataset we are using is a dataset from a bank marketing campaign.
-You can find more information here : https://archive.ics.uci.edu/ml/datasets/Bank+Marketing
+You can find more information here: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing

 This a classification problem, the target feature is the column 'y'.
 It's a binary classification (Yes or No).

-There are 10 input features :
+There are 10 input features:
 ![Dataset preview](/img/Dataset_preview.png)

 ## Architectural Diagram